-Sec.
-25-4.1 Significance criteria.
+§ 25-4.1 Significance criteria.

-In reviewing and assessing the significance of a development, the director shall confine the director's criteria to the objectives, policies and guidelines in Article 3 of this chapter.
+In reviewing and assessing the significance of a development, the director shall confine the director's criteria to the objectives, policies, and guidelines in Article 3.

-Sec.
-25-4.2 Procedures.
+§ 25-4.2 Procedures.

-In processing an environmental assessment or environmental impact statement, the director shall adhere to the procedures set forth in HRS Chapter 343, and the regulations adopted thereunder by the environmental quality commission.
-In the event that a development is not subject to the chapter, but the director requires an EIS, filing shall be with the agency.]
+In processing an environmental assessment or environmental impact statement, the director shall adhere to the procedures set forth in HRS Chapter 343, and the regulations adopted under that chapter by the State environmental quality council.
+If a development is not subject to the chapter, but the director requires an EIS, filing shall be with the agency.]